PCF Learned Sort: a Learning Augmented Sort Algorithm with $O(n \log\log n)$ Expected Complexity: Methods

-After model-based bucketing, our algorithm determines for each bucket whether the bucketing was ``successful'' or not.
-For each $j = 1, \dots, \gamma +1$, we check whether the size of bucket $\bm{c}_j$ is less than $\delta$, where $\delta$ is an integer determined by $n$.
-If $| \bm{c}_j | \geq \delta$ (which means the bucketing ``fails''), the bucket is sorted using the ``standard'' sorting method (e.g., IntroSort).
+After model-based bucketing, our algorithm determines for each bucket whether the bucketing ``succeeds'' or ``fails.''
+For each $j\in\{1, \dots, \gamma +1\}$, we check whether the size of bucket $\bm{c}_j$ is less than $\delta$.
+If $| \bm{c}_j | \geq \delta$ (which means the bucketing ``fails''), the bucket is sorted using the standard sort (e.g., IntroSort or QuickSort).
 If $| \bm{c}_j | < \delta$ (which means the bucketing ``succeeds''), the bucket is sorted by recursively calling our Learned Sort algorithm.
-Note that the parameters such as $\gamma$ and $\delta$ are redetermined according to the size of the bucket (i.e., the input array in the next recursion step), and the CDF model is retrained for each bucket.
-After each bucket is sorted, the buckets are concatenated.
-The input array $\bm{x}$ is sorted by the above procedure.
-The basic idea of our algorithm is visualized in \cref{fig: rmi}, and the pseudocode is given in \cref{alg: learned sort}.
+Note that the parameters such as $\gamma$ and $\delta$ are redetermined for each recursion according to the size of the bucket (i.e., the input array in the next recursion step), and the CDF model is retrained for each bucket.
+Finally, the sorted buckets are concatenated to form the sorted array.

-The following is a lemma about the worst-case complexity of our Learnd Sort as defined above. \begin{lemma} Assume that there exists an model-based bucketing algorithm $\mathcal{M}$ such that $\mathcal{M}$ can perform bucketing (including model training and inferences) an array of length $n$ into $\gamma + 1 = \mathcal{O}(n)$ buckets with a worst-case complexity of $\mathcal{O}(n)$.
-Also, assume that the ``standard'' sort algorithm used for the too large or too small buckets has a worst-case complexity of $\mathcal{O}(n \log n)$.
-The worst-case complexity of our Learned Sort with such $\mathcal{M}$ and $\delta = \lfloor n ^ d \rfloor$ (where $d$ is a constant satisfying $0<d<1$) is $\mathcal{O}(n \log n)$. \end{lemma} This lemma can be intuitively shown from the following two points: (i) the maximum recursion depth is $\mathcal{O}(\log\log n)$, and (ii) each element of the input array $\bm{x}$ undergoes several bucketing and only one ``standard'' sort. (i) can be shown from the fact that the size of the bucket in the $i$-th recursion depth is less than $n^{d^i}$, and (ii) is evident from the algorithm's design since the buckets sorted by ``standard'' sort are now left only to be concatenated.
+\paragraph{Worst-case complexity.} The following lemma guarantees the worst-case complexity of our Learned Sort. \begin{lemma} Assume that there exists a model-based bucketing algorithm $\mathcal{M}$ such that $\mathcal{M}$ can perform bucketing (including model training and inferences) an array of length $n$ into $\gamma + 1 = \mathcal{O}(n)$ buckets with a worst-case complexity of $\mathcal{O}(n)$.
+Also, assume that the standard sort has a worst-case complexity of $\mathcal{O}(nU(n))$, where $U(n)$ is a non-decreasing function.
+Then, the worst-case complexity of our Learned Sort with such $\mathcal{M}$ and $\delta = \lfloor n ^ d \rfloor$ (where $d$ is a constant satisfying $0<d<1$) is $\mathcal{O}(nU(n) + n \log \log n)$. \end{lemma} This lemma can be intuitively shown from the following two points: (1) the maximum recursion depth is $\mathcal{O}(\log\log n)$, and (2) each element of the input array $\bm{x}$ undergoes several bucketing and only one standard sort.
+The first point can be shown from the fact that the size of the bucket in the $i$-th recursion depth is less than $n^{d^i}$.
+The second point is evident from the algorithm's design since the buckets sorted by standard sort are now left only to be concatenated.
 The exact proof is given in \cref{sec: proof of nlogn}.